Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/create-a-component.md

 - Create the two headings (H2 and H3) on the left
 - Create the block of content on the right

+We will start with the headings in the left column, and then add the element to the right column.

 1. Click on the left column Card to focus context on the left column.
 This will show you the context menu above the Card.